 Note: When billing procedure codes, 1 unit equals a minimum of 15 minutes unless otherwise specified.
 Please refer to CMS for the codes that may not be billed in combination per NCCI edits and the medically unlikely edits (MUEs).
 These codes and MUEs may change each quarter.
 An LEA who wishes to appeal a claim that denied for an NCCI edit or the MUE units must follow the appeals process outlined in the Part I Policies and Procedures for Medicaid/PeachCare for Kids.
 The National Provider Identifier (NPI) number of the child's PCP is required on all CISS claims submitted to DCH.
-As of April 1, 2015, the descriptions for the HIPAA Compliant CPT Codes have been removed from this manual.
 Please consult the latest version of the Current Procedural Terminology for the procedure code descriptions.